LingConLab/documentation/dialect_corpora_platform.md

 3. create symbolic links of `/corpus_data/FullTexts.html` and `/corpus_data/files_html` with the same names into `/corpus_spoco`

-4. if `/corpus_data` run `sh REBUILDCORPUSnoSoundfilesRolling.sh` via command line (you should make ssh connection fot that, check out **administration** section) and wait finishing of corpus generation
+4. if `/corpus_data` run `sh REBUILDCORPUSnoSoundfilesRolling.sh` via command line (you should make ssh connection for that and use a command line, check out **administration** section) and wait finishing of corpus generation

 After that, the following functions must be accessible on your project site: